• EFTPOS & Point of Sale Solutions

 Taking payments with Zeller Terminal is simple, and so are the transaction fees.
 Tapped, dipped or swiped payments incur a flat transaction fee of 1.4%.
 When customers makes a purchase over the phone, that fee is 1.7% — these transactions incur a higher security risk, as the merchant is unable to verify the cardholder’s identity in person.

-Zeller Terminal is yours to own outright for $259, which means no costly rental fees.
+Zeller Terminal is yours to own outright, which means no costly rental fees.
 There are no hidden charges or ongoing fees, either.

 Now that you know the benefits of diversifying your card acceptance to include AMEX, keep up with the latest Zeller updates and announcements by subscribing to the Zeller Business Blog newsletter below.